SilenLoc/baselOne2024/README.md

 # baselOne2024
-Repo with all the slides and showcases for the potential baselOne 2024 talk
+Repo with all the slides and showcases for the baselOne 2024 talk

+Current state is that I got accepted, language is not sure yet

 ## The talk